DALHOUSIE HEALTH & WELLNESS

 How it works...

-In order to use your Chiropractic or Physiotherapy insurance coverage you will need to have an initial appointment with the Chiropractor or Physiotherapist.
+In order to use your Chiropractic insurance coverage you will need to have an initial appointment with the Chiropractor.
 They will then preform a physical examination to determine if you are a candidate for Pilates Rehabilitation.
 Call the office for more details.

 Online Appointment Booking Now Available!